filipe-silva/FireflyIII.Net/generated/docs/RulesApi.md

             config.BasePath = "https://demo.firefly-iii.org";
             // Configure OAuth2 access token for authorization: firefly_iii_auth
             config.AccessToken = "YOUR_ACCESS_TOKEN";
+            // Configure Bearer token for authorization: local_bearer_auth config.AccessToken = "YOUR_BEARER_TOKEN";

             var apiInstance = new RulesApi(config);
             var id = 1;  // int | The ID of the rule.
             var start = Mon Sep 17 01:00:00 WEST 2018;  // DateTime? | A date formatted YYYY-MM-DD, to limit the transactions the test will be applied to.
 Both the start date and the end date must be present.  (optional) var end = Mon Sep 17 01:00:00 WEST 2018;  // DateTime? | A date formatted YYYY-MM-DD, to limit the transactions the test will be applied to.
-Both the start date and the end date must be present.  (optional) var accounts = 1,2,3;  // string | Limit the testing of the rule to these asset accounts.
-Only asset accounts will be accepted.
+Both the start date and the end date must be present.  (optional) var accounts = new List<long>(); // List<long> | Limit the testing of the rule to these asset accounts or liabilities.
+Only asset accounts and liabilities will be accepted.
 Other types will be silently dropped.  (optional)

             try
             {